 The North Ambulatory is easily found—its entrance is close to Westminster Abbey’s main entrance.
 Here you’ll find a number of historic and elaborate must-see memorials and tombs side-by-side.
 Edward the Confessor’s shrine is closed to visitors because of its fragility.
 But you can still see the lavish care and craftsmanship that went into it.

 He’s an important figure because he led the most significant restructuring in its early history.
-On the Abbey website you can read how in 1065, with the Pope’s sanction, he built a large Norman church dedicated to St Peter, in place of the modest Saxon one.
+According to the website, with the pope’s sanction, he built a large Norman church in 1065 dedicated to St. Peter in place of the modest Saxon one.
 Because of this, he is credited with being the refounder of Westminster Abbey and is described as such on the site.

 It’s significant that the Abbey only became known as Westminster during his reign.
 Minsters were monastic communities and this one was in the west—hence Westminster.
 Both the official tour book and the website point out this fact.

 After his death, the Pope declared him a saint.
 This canonization led to the Abbey becoming a place of pilgrimage and increased its popularity amongst worshippers.

 St. John The Baptist Chapel